riverhuang1107/everai_documentation/README_en.md

 ## Write your app code in python
 There is an example code in `app.py`.

-you could test in your local machine will following command.
+You could test in your local machine will following command.

 ```bash
 everai app run